Can Dogs Eat Kale?

 What if My Dog Ate a Lot of Kale?

 If your dog loves kale and got into a bowlful of it, they could have some tummy issues.

 First, look for signs of stomach upset such as vomiting, nausea, discomfort, gas, constipation, or diarrhea.
 It’s also important to watch for noticeable discomfort when urinating or any sudden changes in urination habits.

 What Kind of Kale Is Best for Dogs?

 What kind of kale is best for your pup?
 Should you feed them raw kale or cooked kale?
 What about kale baked into treats or incorporated into their daily diet in small amounts?

-If you do choose to cook kale, continue to start in small quantities and monitor symptoms and urination to make sure your pup is reacting well to this ingredient.
+If you do choose to cook kale, start with small quantities and monitor your dog’s poop and urination to make sure your pup is reacting well to this ingredient.